 Basic Steps

-- Brown the ground beef in your pot over medium-high heat, breaking it into crumbles.
-Drain excess fat if needed.
+Brown the ground meat over medium-high heat, breaking it into small crumbles.
+Drain excess fat if the pot looks greasy.

-- Add diced onion and cook until softened, about 5 minutes.
-Add garlic and cook for another minute.
+Add onion and cook until softened, about 5 minutes.
+Stir in garlic and cook for 30 to 60 seconds.

-- Add beans, bring to a simmer, then reduce heat to low.
-Cover and cook for at least 1 hour, stirring occasionally.
+Add beans, bring the pot to a simmer, then lower the heat.
+Cover partly and cook for at least 1 hour, stirring now and then.

 Common Mistakes to Avoid